mde73git/mate-builder/README.md

 mate-builder
 ============

-Building MATE desktop from scratch made easy.
+Building MATE desktop from scratch made fairly easy.

 mate-builder is a shell script that builds and installs MATE Desktop (http://www.mate-desktop.org/).